google/GTMAppAuth/README.md

 For macOS, two Keychain storage options are available: the traditional file-based Keychain storage which uses access control lists and the more modern [data protection keychain storage](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain?language=objc) which uses Keychain access control groups.
 By default, GTMAppAuth uses the file-based Keychain storage on macOS.
 You may opt into using data protection keychain storage by using the parameter
-`withDataProtectionKeychain:YES` in your method calls.
+`useDataProtectionKeychain:YES` in your method calls.
 Note that Keychain items stored via one storage type will not be available via the other and macOS apps that choose to use the data protection Keychain will need to be signed in order for Keychain operations to succeed.